-The massive Hacker attack on the district administration in Ludwigshafen At the end of October 2022, their digital infrastructure was paralyzed, so that citizens can currently only clarify their concerns personally on site.
-Our founder Tim was an expert at the radio station SWR3 and gave information about IT security in general and the situation in the public sector in particular.
+The massive hacker attack on the district administration in Ludwigshafen at the end of October 2022 paralyzed its digital infrastructure, so that citizens can currently only resolve their concerns in person on site.
+Our founder Tim was a guest on the radio station SWR3 as an expert and provided information about IT security in general and the situation in the public sector in particular.

 Tim notes that there are generally very good people in municipalities and administrations who take the subject of IT security seriously and are competent.
 The problem is that there are too few of these good people to be really well positioned.